nijoakim/combo-whist/README.md

 	$ make LANGUAGES=<languages> book

 ### Dependencies
-Although large (~3 GB last time I checked), texlive-full will provide all that you will need.
-On Debian-based systems, run
+- TeX Live: Although large (~3 GB last time I checked), texlive-full will provide you with all the LaTeX packages you need.
+- Inkscape: To include SVG-files in LaTeX, Inkscape is needed.

+To install all dependencies on Debian-based systems, run

-	$ sudo aptitude install texlive-full
+	$ sudo aptitude install texlive-full inkscape

-There is also the possibility to get only the texlive packages you need.
+There is also the possibility to get only the TeX Live packages you need.
 Unfortunately, I have so far been (and possibly will be forever) too lazy to gather up exactly which ones those are.

 ## Versioning
 Combo Whist's version format is specified as follows: